reduxframework/redux-framework/README.md

 ### Master ###

+= 3.1.8.21 =
+* Fixed:      Sortable field, when used a checkboxes, were all checked by default, even when set not to be.

 = 3.1.8.20 =
 * Fixed:      Javascript console object not printing options object.
 * Fixed:      Load errors from child themes no longer occur.